Filing for an uncontested divorce in Georgia can save you THOUSANDS of dollars on your divorce.

 Or they can just accept what you have submitted, which is most likely to happen with an uncontested divorce.

-Yes, even if you have an uncontested divorce, you still have to show up to divorce court.
+Yes, even if you have an uncontested divorce in Georgia, you still have to show up to divorce court.

 Your divorce settlement will have to be approved by a judge before they can finalize it.